gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 nearby.
 Wings rustled briefly overhead, a late swallow returning to its nest.

 The dozen potted plants standing sentry over the scene had been my mother's, or so my father once told me.
-He rarely spoke of her.
-Relatives told me sometimes that I looked like her, but he still grieved.
+He rarely spoke of her, but he still grieved.
 I didn't understand that when I was little.
 I thought she must have done something shameful, but all she did was die.

 My aunt came out onto the walkway a few strides away.
 She had been going through my things again, I was sure.
 I confronted her about it once, when I was